Nothing says comfort food like a slice of this mouthwatering pie.

 - Make the filling by combining the apples with the rest of the ingredients except for the egg.
 Stir until well combined, and allow to sit for 15 minutes or so.
 Stir again.

 - Roll out the remaining crust, and lay it over top the pie.
-Or, dough can be cut into 1" strips and criss-crossed over the pie filling, as seen in the photo above.
+Or, the dough can be cut into 1" strips and crisscrossed over the pie filling, as seen in the photo above.
 Seal the edges by pinching and crimping together using either your fingers or a fork.
-Using a pairing knife, slice several vents into the top crust.
+Using a paring knife, slice several vents into the top crust.
 Using a pastry brush, lightly brush the dough with the beaten egg.

-- Place the pie on cookie sheet on the center oven rack, and bake in a 400 degree oven for 45 minutes to one hour, checking the pie every so often to make sure the crust is not too brown.
+- Place the pie on a cookie sheet on the center oven rack, and bake in a 400-degree oven for 45 minutes to one hour, checking the pie every so often to make sure the crust is not too brown.
 If the pie crust is browning too quickly, loosely lay foil over the top for the remainder of baking time.

 - The pie is done when the crust is golden brown and the filling is bubbly.
 Allow to cool before slicing and serving.

 Have you made this recipe?

 Tag @skinnyms on Instagram or hashtag it #skinnyms